Menu Icon

 Social Relationships

-One of the main symptoms of schizophrenia, social withdrawal can lead you to unexpectedly not turn up for important events or make excuses to be by yourself.
-It can also cause you to have mood swings and exhibit inappropriate behaviour which can make personal and work relationships difficult to maintain.
+One of the main symptoms of schizophrenia, social withdrawal, can lead you to unexpectedly not turn up for important events or make excuses to be by yourself.
+It can also cause you to have mood swings and exhibit inappropriate behavior, which can make personal and work relationships difficult to maintain.

 Yes